fusion-energy/paramak/README.md

 :point_right: [Documentation](https://paramak.readthedocs.io/en/main/)

 # History

 The package was originally conceived by Jonathan Shimwell and based on the [FreeCAD Python API](https://wiki.freecadweb.org/FreeCAD_API).
 When [CadQuery 2](https://github.com/CadQuery/cadquery) was released the project started to migrate the code base.
 Shortly after this migration the project became open-source and has flourished ever since.
-The project has grown largly due to two contributors in particular (John Billingsley and Remi Delaporte-Mathurin) and others have also helped, you can see all those who have helped the development in the
+The project has grown largely due to two contributors in particular (John Billingsley and Remi Delaporte-Mathurin) and others have also helped, you can see all those who have helped the development in the